 - Casual beachside restaurants offer fun decor and excellent food

-- Outings include YS Falls, Black River Safari, and the beautiful and quiet Mayfield Falls.
-(By the way, in Jamaica, you don't just look at waterfalls-- you walk in them.)
+- Popular outings include YS Falls, Black River Safari, and the beautiful and quiet Mayfield Falls.
+In Jamaica, you don't just look at waterfalls, you walk in them.

-Some visitors feel hassled by vendors; the vendors we encountered weren't bothersome, but it's important to send a clear, polite signal that you're not interested.
+Some visitors feel hassled by vendors so it's important to send a clear, polite signal that you're not interested.

-The best beach-walking is south of the Beaches Negril resort; farther north, you'll reach the Hedonism resort-- 'nuff said.
+The best beach-walking is south of the Beaches Negril resort; farther north, you'll reach the Hedonism resort.
 As for walking the beach after dark: it's best to err on the side of caution.

-Negril has many attractive small properties, often family-run, that welcome families.
+Negril has many attractive small properties, often family-run, that welcomes families.
 Most have a (small) swimming pool and beachside restaurant.
-Here's a sampling*:
+Here's a sampling:

 - Charela Inn: Charela's owners are French and Jamaican; the inn is known for fine cuisine.
 Charela has special family units.